-Rather than trying to see little bits of everywhere, I prefer to see a smaller area in as much detail as a visitor can.
+Rather than trying to see little bits of everywhere, I prefer to see a smaller area in as much detail as a visitor can (the map of my travels in Tasmania is an example).
 This means travelling slowly, lingering where possible, and making return visits to places I've already been.
 I won't get to see all of Australia and New Zealand this way, but the parts I do see will have been explored thoroughly.

 This site is proudly hand-made the old-fashioned way using just a text editor to produce files.
-Also some basic knowledge of HTML, CSS and PHP, plus the use of variables and scripts to gain some of the efficiencies of a database, but without needing one.
+Also some basic knowledge of HTML, CSS and PHP, plus the use of variables and scripts (Bash and PHP) to gain some of the efficiencies of a database, but without needing one.

-I did once try Wordpress, but found it more time consuming than advertised thanks to the constant need for updates, backups, plugins, updates to plugins, and troubleshooting "unintended effects" of some updates.
+I did once try Wordpress, but found it more time consuming than advertised thanks to the constant need for updates, backups, plugins, updates to plugins ... and then troubleshooting the "unintended effects" of some updates, such as broken plugins.
 Not to mention the time spent deciphering mountains of other people's code in order to customise anything.
 With my own hand-made files none of that has been needed, and my pages are simpler and load more quickly.

 The DIY approach works for me because my site is straightforward and non-interactive and I enjoy learning technical things (I’m one of those people who prefer plain text to graphical interfaces).
 There is still quite a learing curve, but rather than learning how to fix Wordpress I'm learning skills that can be used elswehere (Raspberry Pi projects spring to mind).
 However, content management systems like Wordpress have their place, and are probably the best option for the majority.